The Purple Piano Project: Music and performances

 The episode's musical numbers were generally well received.
 Hankinson appreciated that they "felt to proper scale", with a realism which the previous season's "over-the-top" performances lacked.
-Though Benigno criticized the song selection for being too focused on Broadway tracks, which he felt limited its appeal for younger viewers, Urban called the choices "outstanding" and VanDerWerff commented that the wide range represented progress from season two.
+Though Benigno criticized the song selection for being too focused on Broadway tracks, which he felt limited its appeal for younger viewers, Urban called the choices "outstanding" and St. James commented that the wide range represented progress from season two.
 She noted that there were no performances she disliked, but found some "shockingly poorly motivated for dramatic purposes".
 Canning enjoyed the songs both vocally and visually: "Everything was upbeat, familiar and fun.
 The dancing was entertaining and most of the performances were group numbers, which added plenty of visual flair."

 "We Got the Beat" garnered praise for Brittany and Mike's dancing from Lee, though she described the vocals as AutoTuned, a comment echoed by Futterman, who was nevertheless glad that Brittany and Rachel "match[ed] the rawness of Santana's voice".
 Slezak and Benigno were pleased that Morris and Rivera received lead vocals, but while the former commended the number as a great musical start to the season and awarded it an "A" grade, the latter found it hard to differentiate between the Glee cover and the original, observed that it failed to advance the plot, and graded it "C".
 Respers France was entirely unimpressed with the routine.
 For her, Sugar's scene following it was one of the episode's few highlights, although she described Sugar as having "a horrible voice".

 Rachel and Kurt's duet of "Ding-Dong!
 The Witch Is Dead" made Billboards Rae Votta long for them to share more material.
 It encapsulated everything Futterman wanted in a duet between the two; she observed "it's effortless, charming, full of power musical theater vocals and Rachel gets to channel Barbra Streisand".
 Lee, however, felt the number was an odd choice to demonstrate their talent, and although Slezak graded it a "B", he contrasted it negatively with their previous duets.
 West opined that the song was too insubstantial and gave it a "B−".
 Its highest grade, an "A−", came from Benigno.
 He noted its lack of significance to the plot and wished that the vocal split had not been so strongly in Michele's favor, but called it "a fun, infectious number."